HimanshukrRana/Frontend-interview-Questions/README.md

 47: How will communicate between parent to child and vice versa

-48:What is your role in your current team
+48: What is your role in your current team

 49:Tell about any challenging work you did in the past